mamadmr/Recommender-System/README.md

 ### The MovieLens dataset includes:

+This data set consists of:
-100,000 movie ratings provided by 943 users for 1682 movies.
+* 100,000 ratings (1-5) from 943 users on 1682 movies.
-Demographic information about users, such as age, gender, and occupation.
+* Each user has rated at least 20 movies.
+    * Simple demographic info for the users (age, gender, occupation, zip)